 - Large: 2.7 and 3.0 slot

-You can figure out the size of the GPUs before purchasing by looking at its specsheet.
+You can figure out the size of the GPUs before purchasing by looking at their spec sheet.

-Hence, when building a PC and when deciding on the amount of slots you need, you need to take the size of expansion cards into consideration as well.
+Hence, when building a PC and deciding on the number of places you need, you also need to consider the size of expansion cards.

 Final Words